reachnaidu/D365FOOnboardingAgent/README.md

 ## 🚀 Getting Started

-To deploy the User Lifecycle Orchestrator, please follow our detailed configuration guide.
+To deploy the User Onboarding Orchestrator, please follow our detailed configuration guide.
 This ensures secrets are handled securely via Key Vault and environment endpoints are correctly mapped.

 👉 **[View the Full Installation Guide](./INSTALLATION.md)